AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 In fact, prototyping and research ultimately *save* time because prototypes can be purely vibe coded, no code quality required.

-In the AI age building *something* is easy, but building something *good* is still hard. **That's why prototyping and user research are first-class citizens in Cascade Methodology**.
+In the AI age building *something* is easy, but building something *good* is still hard.
+That's why **prototyping and user research are first-class citizens in Cascade Methodology**.

+While it is preferable that prototypes be focused on a single Cascade, designers need to have a holistic view of software.
+Thus *a single prototype may include features from multiple cascades*.

+From a project management standpoint, this means the prototyping phase of a Cascade can be a cross-reference to a separate UI/UX task.
+In this way designers, through iteration and user research and testing, can ensure that various specs work together to form cohesive software workflows.

 ## Phase 3: Implement
 A combination of spec and prototype form fantastic context for both an LLM and developers.

 Implementation choices is not a concern of Cascade Methodology.
-The guiding principle to keep in mind is to build the least amount of software needed to satisfy the problems to be solved.
+The guiding principle to keep in mind, again, is to build the least amount of software needed to satisfy the problems to be solved.

 That doesn't mean devs should skip writing tests or best practices.
+Remember **AI-generated code is not to be trusted**.

-It means everyone keeps in mind that the assumptions of the requirements and the design of the software are experiments that will be tested in the laboratory of actual code.
+Rather, it means everyone keeps in mind that the assumptions of the requirements and the design of the software are experiments that will be tested in the laboratory of actual code.
 So devs shouldn't get attached and shouldn't try too hard to predict the future.

 At the end of implementation you should have a working software.

 ## A Reality Check...
 LLMs are statistical probability machines.
 AI-generated code may have edge case bugs, performance problems, security issues, regressions, and more.

 Code needs to be verified before being deployed.
-But verification is nuanced, so before we can describe the next step we need to pause and talk about Entropy Tolerance and Verification Gates.
+But verification is nuanced, so before we can describe the next phase we need to pause and talk about Entropy Tolerance and Verification Gates.

 <div class="svg-holder">
 <svg id="Layer_2" data-name="Layer 2" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 308.92 257.4"><defs><style>.strnr-cls-1 {fill: #ffffff;}</style></defs>